OVERVIEW OF THE ROLE

 TRAINING & SUPPORT

-You’ll receive on the job training on any Group Runs you choose to get involved in.
-Each Group Run will be led by a Goodgym trainer who will be your point of contact – they will be able to answer any questions you might have and support you with your task!
+You’ll receive on the job training on any Group or Mission Runs you choose to get involved in.
+Each Group or Mission Run will be led by a Goodgym trainer or member who will be your point of contact – they will be able to answer any questions you might have and support you with your task!
 All of the tasks however, are very straightforward and you won’t be asked to do anything you’re not comfortable with.
 You can view the tasks from week to week on the Goodgym Leeds website so you’ll know what is expected in advance!
 Your Goodgym trainer will always be on hand to support you.
 If you elect to get involved in Coach Runs you’ll do some online training and receive a training call from the Goodgym operations team.

 REWARD & RECOGNITION